etelford38/Calculate_Pb_Pressure/README.md

 3. Click "Calculate Pressure".
 4. The calculated pressure will be displayed.

-Note: the calculation of Pb assumes a negligible measuring field and a linear approximation for dTc/dP.
+Note: the calculation of pressure based on the superconducting transition temperature of Pb assumes a negligible measuring field and a linear approximation for dTc/dP.